 Physically punishing your pups may result in them being aggressive and misbehaving more.
 Sometimes, they would take it on others by barking or, worse, biting visitors or guests.

-There will be times when you would be tempted to starve your dog due to some unsatisfactory behavior.
+Sometimes, you would be tempted to starve your dog due to some unsatisfactory behavior.
 Starving them would not get them to behave the way you want them to.
 This might only result in forcing your dogs to chew on things to satisfy their cravings or hunger.

 Remember, there is always another way to discipline your dog without using punishment.